-Prerequisite: MPM1D1, MPM1DA or MTH1W1
+Prerequisite: MTH1W1/A

-Foundations of Mathematics Grade 10
+Foundations of Mathematics

+MFM2P1

-MFM2P1 Applied
+Applied

 This course enables students to consolidate their understanding of relationships and extend their problem-solving and algebraic skills through investigation, the effective use of technology, and hands-on activities.
 Students will develop and graph equations in analytic geometry; solve and apply linear systems, using real-life examples; and explore and interpret graphs of quadratic relationships.
 Students will investigate similar triangles, the trigonometry of right-angled triangles, and the measurement of three-dimensional objects.
 Students will consolidate their mathematical skills as they solve problems and communicate their thinking.